 It doesn’t matter whether you rent or own your home, you have some sort of insurance and you may be paying too much.
 For me, the difference in two rental insurance quotes was $600 annually.
 My friends who compared home insurance saved more than $100 per month by comparing and then switching companies.

 To compare home insurance or car insurance rates, you can use online comparison sites or go to your state’s insurance commission website.
 The insurance commission website is also a place to compare quality.
-You’ll see average prices but you’ll also see average number of annual complaints.
+You’ll see average prices, but you’ll also see average number of annual complaints.
 You’ll also want to read our article about saving money on car insurance.

 2. Get on a better mobile phone plan.

 I have the oddest but best mobile plan ever.
 I saved about $20 per month by sharing a mobile plan with myself.
 It actually counts as a shared plan.
 Call your mobile phone company and ask what other plans are available.
 Sometimes, the best way to save may be to skip the basic plan and pay more to get more.
 We’ve done a lot of the research for you.